project-start-an/project-start-web/README.md

 # Project-start-web

-This is the official repo for the website of project-start-an
+This is the official repo for the company website of WeDecodeIT

 # Technologies

 These are the core technologies:

-1. React.js
+1. React.js with TS
 2. Vite
+3. Styled components
+4. Eslint, Prettier

 # Development